 Cluster headache (CH) is a type of primary headache that mostly affects adult men.
-Patients present with recurrent, fifteen minute up to three hour attacks of agonizing, strictly unilateral headaches in the periorbital and forehead region (areas innervated by the trigeminal nerve).
+Patients present with recurrent attacks of agonizing, strictly unilateral headaches in the periorbital and forehead region (areas innervated by the trigeminal nerve) that last from fifteen minutes up to three hours.
 These attacks are associated with ipsilateral symptoms of increased cranial autonomic activity, e.g., lacrimation, conjunctival injection, rhinorrhea, or partial Horner syndrome.
-Cluster headaches tend to occur in episodic patterns (“cluster bouts”) followed by months of remission, but are considered chronic if remission between bouts lasts less than one month.
+Cluster headaches tend to occur in episodic patterns (called cluster periods or cluster bouts) followed by months of remission; they are considered chronic if remission between bouts lasts less than three months.
 Diagnosis is based on the patient's history, in particular on the exact description and timing of the headaches.
-Acute episodes are treated with 100% oxygen or triptans, while verapamil is used for preventative treatment.
+In patients with red flag symptoms for headache, secondary headache should be ruled out using an MRI.
+Acute episodes are treated with 100% oxygen and/or triptans, and verapamil is most commonly used as prophylaxis.

 - Peak incidence: 20–40 years

 - Prevalence: rare, ∼ 0.1% of general population